dav-armour/rails-marketplace/README.md

 #### Stretch goals
 * As a user I want to be able to reply to a review about me left by another user.
 * As a user I want to be able to view a lister's last login to filter out inactive listings.
-* As a user I want to be able to send slide into another user's DMs.
+* As a user I want to be able to slide into another user's DMs.
+* As a user I want to be able to filter my results based on specific item details.
+* As a user I want to see where the item is located on a map.

 ### Provide Wireframes for your App.